 Thank you for interviewing for the [position] at [company name].
 Here’s how you can advocate for your professional growth effectively.

-- Stress management: Your stress management skills need improvement.
-Indulging in yoga or meditation can help in managing stress.
+3. Stress management: Your stress management skills need improvement.
+Indulging in yoga or meditation can help.

-- Goal setting: Your goal-setting skills need some work.
-Taking up SMART goal setting can help you in achieving your objectives.
+7. Goal setting: Your goal-setting skills need some work.
+Using SMART goal setting can help you achieve your objectives.

 Wishing you the best,